schism-dev/schism/docs/schism/overview.md

 SCHISM.
 For beginners, we suggest you familiarize yourself with the basic notations in [Physical formulation](physical-formulation.md) and [Numerical formulation](geometry-discretization.md) but skip some details in those two chapters; there is also a ‘cheat sheet’ in 'Typical workflow' below.
-[Getting started](#) describe how to set up the model, including mesh  generation, and so should be read carefully, in consultation with appropriate sections in the previous 2 chapters.
+[Getting started](#) describe how to set up the model, including mesh  generation, and so should be read carefully, in consultation with appropriate sections in the 2 chapters.
 Since SCHISM is quite a sophisticated package, we strongly recommend you start from the simple [test cases](../verification-tests.md) and gradually progress toward more complex 3D baroclinic or coupled applications.